doug-h-rice/virtual-multicomp/README.md

  https://searle.x10host.com/Multicomp/index.html

-However it would be useful to emulate the Z80 code before programming an EPROM or adding to the FPGA build.
+However it would be useful to build and emulate the Z80 code before programming an EPROM or adding to the FPGA build.

-They provide a minimal component board to play with old processors.

 The Z80 board has a:

-	PCB - providing wiring
+	PCB - providing wiring and glue logic for address decode.
 	CPU - running z80 code
 	RAM -
-	ROM - programmed with code to boot z80 and demo board. e.g. Basic UART - serial interface
+	ROM - programmed with code to boot z80 and demo board. e.g. BASIC & serialPort UART - serial interface

 There is a VHDL version which loads a hex file containing Z80 code.

 I have found out how to upload new ROM contents without a full FPGA build using QuartusSTP.

-Also ported to other FPGA boards.
+It has been ported to other FPGA boards.

   	https://github.com/douggilliland/MultiComp/tree/master/MultiComp_On_Cyclone%20IV%20VGA%20Card

 ## BASIC

 The hex file contains BASIC and CRT0 and code for the UART

     sbc_NascomBasic32.zip
     int32K.asm
     bas32.asm
     TASM80.TAB